The 10 Best States To Live In 2025, According To A New Report

 Vermont

-In the annual battle for bragging rights, Vermont stands as the undisputed champion of quality of life.
-For five years in a row, CNBC has crowned the Green Mountain State #1, celebrating its clear air, low crime, and inclusive community ethos.
+In the annual battle for bragging rights, Vermont stands as the undisputed champion for quality of life.
+For five years in a row, CNBC has crowned the Green Mountain State No. 1, celebrating its clear air, low crime, and inclusive community ethos.
 This is a state so committed to natural beauty that it's one of only four in the country to ban billboards.
-Relating to safety, a violent crime rate of 219 per 100,000 people positions Vermont undeniably among the safest places to live.
-Healthcare is excellent too, ranking #8 by the Commonwealth Fund and #1 for seniors — though this quality comes with high insurance premiums.
-Vermont leads the nation in sustainable transportation policies, focusing on smart growth, public transit, and EV infrastructure for those with an eco-friendly life approach.
-If you love driving, enjoy your ride, as the roads are in great shape; only 13% are in poor or mediocre condition.
+Relating to safety, a violent crime rate of 219 per 100,000 people positions Vermont undeniably among some of the safest places to live.
+Healthcare is excellent too, ranking No. 8, according to the Commonwealth Fund.
+Vermont also leads the nation in sustainable transportation policies, focusing on smart growth, public transit, and EV infrastructure for an eco-friendly environment.
+However, if you prefer driving you'll be happy to know that only 13% of the state's roads are considered in poor or mediocre condition, according to TRIP.